x4dr/Fen/alchemymagic.md

 When you *concentrate* look at *as many cards as you have levels in alchemical magic* before you draw, put them back on top of your deck in any order.

 ### Dedicating
 Means withholding the most powerful (player chooses on draws) card from your discard pile after casting, for as long as the dedication lasts.
 Put it on a separate pile.
 It **does not count against your hand size**, but prevents you from using it again after you meditate.
-When you stop the dedication (at will), you can put it back on the discard pile and the effect (usually) ends.
+When you stop the dedication (at will), you can medicate one card at a time back into the deck and the effect (usually) ends.

 ### Sustaining
 Is similar to dedication, but requires more effort and **counts against your hand size**.
 Lower it by 1 for each sustained effect for its desired duration.